kubernetes101/kubecon2022/README.md

   - This will display the log table that Grafana uses for the charts

 ## View Grafana Dashboard

+Grafana is an open source observability platform that allows you to visualize metrics, logs and traces from your applications.

 - Grafana login info
   - admin